GameServerManagers/LinuxGSM-Docs/Tmux.md

 1. yum install ncurses-devel
 2. yum install glibc-static

+* If you encounter `protocol version mismatch (client 8, server 7)`, you need to kill previously opened tmux sessions.

+1. pgrep tmux
+2. kill <pid-number>

 ## Note on live servers

 You can install tmux while the server are running, however restarting/stopping them will not be possible